pvdz/zeparser3/README.md

 ./t G                Only create new files

 # QoL shortcuts:
+./t a            Alias for `./t u --test-acorn`
-./t b            Alias for `./t u --babel-test`
+./t b            Alias for `./t u --test-babel`
 ./t fu <file>    Combined `./t m` with `./t f <file>`

 # Find out which tests execute a particular code branch in the parser